shostakovich/mugim/source/_posts/2013-01-24-command-line-tappas-goaccess-a-neat-programm-to-browser-though-your-access-log.markdown

 I really use this little gem pretty regullary, especially for my blogs.

-To give it a shot use the packetmanager of your choice or [compile it from source][2].
+To give it a shot use the packet manager of your choice or [compile it from source][2].

 [1]: http://goaccess.prosoftcorp.com/
 [2]: http://goaccess.prosoftcorp.com/download